 When I applied to MIT, I listed my interests on the Educational Testing Service form as "experimental psychology" and "human factors engineering."
 Neither is a degree program at MIT.
 Seven years later I finished a degree in Cognitive Science - the program, newly created, had as its requirements most of the classes I had already taken (I think they were trying to get rid of me).

 Since I still had a bunch of extra units, I decided to take advantage of a program within the Mechanical Engineering Department ("Course 2") that lets students design their own major ("Course 2A").
-The requirements are simple: eight Mech.
+The requirements are simple - eight Mech.
 E. core courses, plus another six courses in your chosen area to be approved by the 2A administrator.
 I needed five more classes, but I figured it was doable.
 (After taking some time off to earn another year's tuition).

 The 2A administrator at that time was a guy named Tom Sheridan.
 I walked into Sheridan's office, transcript in hand, and explained that I wanted to study human factors engineering.
 I had already taken physiology, perception, biochemistry, differential equations, several psych. classes, basic materials science, and undergraduate design.
 I was planning on taking mechanics, dynamics, manufacturing, engineering management, and graduate design.
 "Sounds OK" he said.
 "Do you think it's a real degree," I asked, "or does it just look kludged together?"
 He looked at me like he couldn't remember where he had parked.
 "Why are you talking to me?"
-"You're the 2A coordinator." (he's also former head of the Human Factors Society).
+"You're the 2A coordinator."
+(He's also former head of the Human Factors Society).

 Not quite ten years later, I was taking a psycholinguistics class from Herb Clark in Stanford's Psychology Department.
 I was also planning on attending CHI (the conference on computer-human interaction) for the first time as a real person (as opposed to a student volunteer).
 To do so, I was going to miss Herb's class.
 About three weeks before the conference I stopped him after lecture, tickets in hand, and asked if there was a way I could make up a session.
 "I'm going to CHI.
 It's the conference on computer human interaction - mostly interface design stuff."
 He looked at me like I couldn't remember where I had parked.
 "Your assignment is to attend the keynote speech."